-About the showFollowing a sold-out run at the National Theatre, Lee Hall’s riotous musical Our Ladies of Perpetual Succour transfers to the West End.
-Premiering at the Edinburgh Fringe Festival in 2015 and earning several awards, the acclaimed production since embarked on a successful UK tour and is now set to open at the Duke of York’s Theatre in May 2017.
+About the showFollowing a sold-out run at the National Theatre, Lee Hall’s riotous musical Our Ladies of Perpetual Succour has transferred to the West End.
+Premiering at the Edinburgh Fringe Festival in 2015 and earning several awards, the acclaimed production since embarked on a successful UK tour and has now opened at the Duke of York’s Theatre in May 2017.

 Based on Alan Warner’s novel The Sopranos, Our Ladies follows six Catholic schoolgirls as they ditch a major choir competition to experience a night out on the town in Edinburgh.
 Hailed as a glorious anthem of youth, friendship and growing up, the girls are all on the cusp of change, choosing a night of Sambuca, singing and complete hilarity.
 Featuring songs by rock band Electric Light Orchestra, expect plenty of rocking out!